FatGraphicsLab/api-intro-vulkan/README.md

 ## Github

+CIS 565

 * [CIS 565 GPU Programming and Architecture][12]
 * [CIS 565 Homework1 - Forward+ renderer in Vulkan using Compute Shader][14]
 * [CIS 565 Homework2 - Forward+ rendering using Vulkan][15]

+Niagara

+* [Niagara - a Vulkan renderer that is written on stream from scratch][29]

 ## vkDOOM3